 Because when you get used to punching or dodging while having certain bounce rates, after that point you won’t be able to improve it and this is why you should definitely get smaller or larger bags.
-If you are looking for a good quality bag, which have smaller and larger sizes, have a look at these double end bags.
+If you are looking for a good quality bag, which has smaller and larger sizes, have a look at these double end bags.
 And you need suitable gloves for this training as well.
 You can check out these training gloves for this training,

 Reactor bags also lower the reaction time and basically it does what double end bag does.
-However as a plus reactor bags are taller so you can practice punches for large strike surface and obviously it is same for defense.
+However as a plus reactor bags are taller so you can practice punches for large strike surface and obviously it is the same for defense.
 However it has a negative side as well.
-You can get only one size of reactor bag.
-So you don’t have many different stimulus.
-With that there is only a few quality reactor bags on the market and couple of days ago I reviewed the most quality one.
-For that you can have a look at Century Reactor Bag.
+You can get only one size.
+So you don’t have a different recoil rate.
+With that, there is only a few quality reactor bags on the market and a couple of days ago I reviewed the most quality one.
+You can have a look at Century Reactor Bag.

 5. Balance Boards